 Bubble education materials

-Bubble is home to both developers and builders without technical experience, so over the years, we’ve built out a huge library of educational materials for all levels and learning styles.
-Between our YouTube channel, resource library, technical manual, and more, you’ll find everything you need in a variety of formats.
+Bubble is home to both developers and builders without technical experience, so over the years, we've built out a huge library of educational materials for all levels and learning styles.
+Between our academy, resource library, technical manual, and more, you'll find everything you need in a variety of formats.

-For those who prefer to read or follow along with a written guide, visit Bubble Academy.
-You’ll find all kinds of resources, from getting started courses to step-by-step tutorials, one-on-one coaching, bootcamps, and more.
-If you already have a lot of technical experience, just bookmark the Bubble manual, where you’ll find detailed documentation on just about every aspect of the Bubble platform.
+If you already have a lot of technical experience, just bookmark the Bubble manual, where you'll find detailed documentation on just about every aspect of the platform.

 If you get stuck at any point, you can always reach out to our active and engaged community in the Bubble forum for help!